WeblateOrg/weblate/docs/api.rst

     Returns a list of users if you have permissions to see manage users.
 If not, then you get to see only your own details.

+    :query string username: Username to search for
+    :query int id: User ID to search for

     .. seealso::

         Users object attributes are documented at :http:get:`/api/users/(str:username)/`.